FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 ALSO READ

+U.S. to call for pause on Johnson & Johnson's COVID-19 vaccine - NYT

-FDA says pause of Johnson & Johnson COVID-19 vaccine to investigate clots to last 'matter of days.'
+US recommends 'pause' for single-dose Johnson & Johnson COVID-19 vaccine to investigate clotting reports.